OshFrosch/Vocabulary-Predictor/README.md

 #### Overall ranking
 We implemented a basic overall ranking that is calculated from the difficulty and the relative frequency with one weighting factor for each of them.

+#### Optional task 3: extracting example sentences
+The extraction one example sentence is implementent in an efficient way.
+If several sentences are available in the original input text, the sentence which is the easiest to understand is taken.
+We measue thiy by adding the difficulty of all words in the sentences together and take the sentences with the smallest cumulated difficulty.

 ### Future Planning:

 #### Reflecting